 These settings are only for basic wireless parameters.
-For advanced settings, please refer to 4.6 Wireless". - 5.
-Click the Finish button to complete the Quick Setup.
+For advanced settings, please refer to 4.6 Wireless.

+Click the Next button.
+You will then see the Finish page.
+Click the Finish button to finish the Quick Setup.

 Figure 3-13 Quick Setup - Finish